-The starter two-person plan includes six meals a week for $71.94, plus $6.99 shipping.
-Again, you can choose your meals from a weekly menu that also includes gluten free, dairy free, low carb, and vegetarian options.
+The starter two-person plan includes six meals a week.
+Again, you can choose your meals from a weekly menu that also includes gluten-free, dairy-free, low carb, and vegetarian options.
 There's even a breakfast option.
-You can also skip weeks, change dishes, and cancel at anytime.
+You can also skip weeks, change dishes, and cancel at any time.
 The primary downside is that you must do this using the website; there's no app.
 Gobble is available nationwide.

 Much like BlueApron and Gobble, with Hello Fresh, you’ll get a delivery each week consisting of fresh, pre-measured ingredients and simple step-by-step recipes.
 There are three weekly subscriptions available: a classic plan for two to four people and it includes up to four meals; a family plan for four people that offers up to three meals; and a veggie plan with three all-vegetarian recipes for up to four people.

-Home Chef has standard meal kits that cost $19.90 for two servings or $39.80 for four servings.
-However, you can also order five-minute lunch kits that start at $15.98 for two servings.
-You can add a $9.90 smoothie to your order, too, or a $9.90 fruit basket, both of which have two servings.
-There's even so-called "premium meals" available at market price.
-Delivery is free for any orders over $45.
-It's a $10 fee otherwise.
+Home Chef has standard meal kits for two servings or four servings.
+However, you can also order five-minute lunch kits for two servings.
+You can add a smoothie to your order, too, or a fruit basket, both of which have two servings.
+There are even so-called "premium meals" available at market price.

 Martha and Marley Spoon